 Every student should have the opportunity to achieve personal excellence, and to feel safe, welcome and valued.
 Our priority of championing equity and inclusivity has a focus on addressing incidents of anti-Black racism.
-Learn more about our work to address anti-Black racism.
+Learn more about the Centre for Black Student Excellence and our work to address anti-Black racism.

 What's happening in our schools?

 We want all of our students, staff and families to see their identities reflected, celebrated and respected in our schools.
 See some of the events that take place in schools and the Board to celebrate student identity.